 Using special software and the 3D scanned images, the doctors create a surgical guide to ensure precise implant insertion in the pre-planned position.
 This makes the procedure accurate, quick, minimally invasive and safe.

 Ultrasonic surgery device for minimally invasive preparation

 The Piezosurgery unit has various applications during dental implant surgery.
-Dr. Hodges will use it to create a hole of the right size for the implant, making the implant insertion more efficient.
+We will use it to create a hole of the right size for the implant, making the implant insertion more efficient.
 We also use it for advanced bone grafting and sinus lifts.

-When extractions are needed before implant placement, the doctor uses a special instruments to detach the tooth from the socket.
-He then remove the tooth gently and vertically.
+When extractions are needed before implant placement, the doctor uses special instruments to detach the tooth from the socket.
+He then removes the tooth gently and vertically.
 This maintains the shape of the tooth socket and causes little to no damage to the surrounding gums and bone.

-Bone grafting and sinus lifts to restore needed bone
+Bone grafting and sinus lift to restore needed bone